Story and Photos by Manos Angelakis

 Two desserts followed and then a “Chocoholic” board with incredible white chocolate desserts.

 The dishes that I enjoyed most were the King Crab, with Baeri caviar and ice cream of beurre blanc and lemon preserve, topped with a soupçon of edible gold and the Oyster (and I don't normally like raw oysters).

 As far as the paired wines were concerned, I really enjoyed the 2014 Blanc de Chasse-Spleen, the 2013 Château Ollieux Romanis from Corbières, the 2009 Clos de Sainte Catherine from Domaine des Baumard, in the Loire and the 2015 Moscato d’ Asti from Piemonte.
 Not that the others were not as good, but these particular bottles seemed to work very well with the dishes they did accompany.

 So, the 2 Michelin-starred restaurant was exceptional, as I thought it should be.
-What was unexpected was the high quality of street food that we encountered (see Foodie Paradise in Gastronomy).
+What was unexpected was the high quality of street food that we encountered in this city.

 Ciel Bleu Restaurant